 - Check the size of your web-page.
 If it’s over 1MB you may want to think about getting the size down

-Google is said to be releasing a mobile first index soon.
+Google is said to be releasing a mobile-first index soon.
 Which means sites that aren’t optimized for mobile won’t rank as well.
 So being mobile friendly is no longer something that’s nice to have but it is an absolute must!
-Also the days of having a limited, dumbed down version of your site as a mobile site isn’t going to cut it anymore.
+Also, the days of having a limited, dumbed-down version of your site as a mobile site isn’t going to cut it anymore.

 The best way to go mobile these days is to have a responsive website that provides a similar experience for different users looking at your site using different devices.
 Responsive sites automatically adjust to the screen size.
-If you are using WordPress or virtual any other CMS will have responsive themes.
+If you are using WordPress or virtually any other CMS will have responsive themes.

 Over 50% of mobile owners use their devices to browse online.
 So Google has taken mobile and page speed to a new level.
 They started to show the Accelerated Mobile Pages or AMP (identified with a lightning bolt symbol) in the SERPs.
 The AMP symbolizes faster loading time which is more pleasing to mobile users.
 This trend is not going away and will become more and more prevalent as time goes on.
 Make sure your site doesn’t fall behind.

-If you are unsure if your website is mobile friendly then you can use Google’s test tool to check if your website is mobile friendly or not.
+If you are unsure if your website is mobile-friendly then you can use Google’s test tool to check if your website is mobile-friendly or not.
 You can check out the tool here.

 Sitemap & Robots.txt

-An XML Sitemap is great thing to have for your website as it’s recommended by all the major search engines.
+An XML Sitemap is a great thing to have for your website as it’s recommended by all the major search engines.
 All in all a sitemap is just a way to make it easier for search engines to crawl your site.
 If you’re unsure if your site has one or not, type in www.site.com/sitemap.xml.
 If you receive a 404 page, your site doesn’t have an XML sitemap and you may want to think of adding one.
-If you are using wordpress there are many plugin that do this for example:
+If you are using WordPress there are many plugins that do this for example:

 If you are not using WordPress you can use online sitemap generators such as:

-Robots.txt, on the other hand is a way for you to block certain pages and directories from being crawled.
+Robots.txt, on the other hand, is a way for you to block certain pages and directories from being crawled.
 You can check your site’s robots.txt through www.domain.com/robots.txt.
 Many times when people aren’t finding their pages in Google’s index it’s because they’ve accidentally blocked access through robots.txt.
-So make sure your robots.txt file is setup appropriately.
+So make sure your robots.txt file is set up appropriately.